-Soprano Jean Danton has performed widely on the opera, oratorio, musical theatre and concert stage.
-She has been a soloist with the Handel and Haydn Society under Christopher Hogwood and John Finney, Oregon Bach Festival with Helmuth Rilling, Boston Baroque with Martin Pearlman and the Boston Pops Orchestra with Keith Lockhart.
-Her many festival appearances include the Carmel Bach Festival in California, Florida's Winter Park Bach Festival, Colorado's Breckenridge Music Festival and the N.Y.
-Bach Aria Festival.
-Danton made her Carnegie Hall debut with the Masterwork Chorus and her Lincoln Center debut at Avery Fisher Hall with the National Chorale, in both instances performing Handel's Messiah.
-Her numerous concert appearances include the Baltimore Choral Arts Society, Providence Singers, Chatham Chorale, Nashua Symphony Orchestra, Rhode Island Civic Chorale and Orchestra, Salisbury Singers, Northshore Philharmonic, Masterworks Chorale and the North Carolina Symphony.
+Soprano Jean Danton’s artistry has led to acclaimed performances throughout the United States in oratorio, opera, recitals, musical theatre, and as a soloist with symphony orchestras.
+She has appeared with renowned conductors including Keith Lockhart and the Boston Pops Orchestra, Christopher Hogwood and John Finney and the Handel and Haydn Society, Helmuth Rilling and the Oregon Bach Festival, and Martin Pearlman and Boston Baroque.
+Ms. Danton has performed at many prestigious festivals including the Carmel Bach Festival, Winter Park Bach Festival, Breckenridge Music Festival, N.Y.
+Bach Aria Festival and Associazione Culturale in Italy.
+Ms. Danton made her Carnegie Hall debut with the Masterwork Chorus and her Lincoln Center debut at Avery Fisher Hall with the National Chorale, in both instances performing Handel's Messiah.
+Her numerous concert appearances include the Baltimore Choral Arts Society, Nashua Symphony Orchestra, Heritage Chorale, North Shore Philharmonic Orchestra, Chorus North Shore, Masterworks Chorale, Brockton Symphony, Providence Singers, R.I.
+Civic Chorale and Orchestra, Salisbury Singers, Cantata Singers, and the North Carolina Symphony.

 B.M. in voice performance, B.F.A. in musical theatre (SUNY Fredonia); M.M. with honors in opera performance (Hartt School); faculty, Boston College and Eastern Nazarene College.